neoforged/.github/primers/1.21.9/index.md

         - `getSeenPlayers` - Returns all players seen by this player.
         - `getPlayerInfoIgnoreCase` - Gets the player info for the provided profile name.
 - `net.minecraft.client.player.LocalPlayerResolver` - A profile resolver for the local player.
-- `net.minecraft.client.renderer`
-    - `EndFlashState` - The render state of the end flashes.
-    - `SkyRenderer#renderEndFlash` - Renders the end flashes.
 - `net.minecraft.client.resources.WaypointStyle#ICON_LOCATION_PREFIX` - The prefix for waypoint icons.
 - `net.minecraft.client.server.IntegratedServer#MAX_PLAYERS` - The maximum number of players allowed in an locally hosted server.
 - `net.minecraft.client.sounds`